 Here’s an example of how Donorbox allows you to save your interactions with donors within donor profiles, as well as mark the interaction channel – social media, phone, etc.

 If there is a trickle of donors that stop giving, perhaps it is time to consider what is missing in your ability to retain donors.
 Even if that is not the case, it is important to get ahead of any issues so you can build healthy relationships with donors that last for years to come!

-The average donor retention rate for nonprofits is just around 40%-45%.
+As per the latest stats, the donor retention rate for new donors is 29% and that for repeat donors is 60%.
 There are some main reasons for donors dropping out — perhaps they didn’t feel appreciated, or they didn’t always know how their donation was being used, perhaps they no longer connect to your mission.

 Sharing impact stories, keeping your annual reports up to date, and publicly thanking donors are other ways to help with donor retention.

-At Donorbox, with useful feedback from our nonprofit partners, we have created a feature that notifies you when your donors change and cancel their recurring donation plan.
+At Donorbox, with useful feedback from our nonprofit partners, we have created a feature that gives you a list of important moments depending on donors’ giving milestones.

 The number next to “moments” shows how many moments are currently ready to be actioned.
-When clicked, you will see a list of donors, and their respective “moment” to contact.
+When clicked, you will see a list of donors, and their respective “moment” to address.